 Bookmark College Parent Central and come back often to read the articles that you need at the time.

-Sign up for our free monthly newsletter to get updates about what is current.
+Sign up for our mailing list to get updates about what is current.
+(We promise never to share your information with others)

 Remember that you are transitioning to a new phase of parenting just as your student is transitioning to become a college student.
 You’re still going to be actively involved and the more prepared you are, the better the experience will be for everyone.
 Enjoy the ride!
 Congratulations!